Exploring Collatz Dynamics with Human-LLM Collaboration: Introduction

 \paragraph{Distributional vs.\ orbitwise statements.} Throughout, modular and uniform-lift results are distributional statements over residue classes (``on the ensemble'').
 Orbitwise consequences require separate hypotheses or reductions and are labeled explicitly.
 When used informally, ``proved (ens.)'' indicates ensemble-level results, while ``proved'' without qualification indicates results that hold for every orbit.

 \paragraph{Terminology.} We use ``persistent'' and ``safe'' as shorthand for precise arithmetic conditions: a step is persistent if $v_2(3n+1)=1$, and safe if $v_2(3n+1)\ge 2$.

 \begin{definition}[Single-hypothesis reduction] We say the Collatz conjecture admits a \emph{single-hypothesis reduction} when all remaining unresolved steps are concentrated into a single explicitly stated orbitwise input, while the surrounding algebraic and combinatorial framework is proved.
 This does not mean the remaining hypothesis is easy; the orbitwise input may be as difficult as the original conjecture.
 The value of the reduction is organizational: it locates the difficulty precisely.
-In the present work, the sole remaining input is the Weak Mixing Hypothesis (Hypothesis~\ref{hyp:wmh}), equivalently the information-rate inequality $c' < c_0$ of the fiber-$57$ programme. \end{definition}
+In the present work, the sole remaining input for the Route~A conditional reduction is the Weak Mixing Hypothesis (Hypothesis~\ref{hyp:wmh}), equivalently the information-rate inequality $c' < c_0$ of the fiber-$57$ programme.
+Other routes isolate parallel residual obstructions, notably the CIC in Route~B and $D \nmid Q$ for $L > 116$ in the cycle-exclusion programme. \end{definition}